kelbelss/security-and-auditing/report-layout.md

 # Disclaimer

-I, Kelbels, make all effort to find as many vulnerabilities in the code in the given time period, but hold no responsibilities for the findings provided in this document.
+I, kelbels, make all effort to find as many vulnerabilities in the code in the given time period, but hold no responsibilities for the findings provided in this document.
 A security audit by me is not an endorsement of the underlying business or product.
 The audit was time-boxed and the review of the code was solely on the security aspects of the Solidity implementation of the contracts.

 # Risk Classification